j-cort/bojo_bikes/NOTES.md

 --------------

-The above process of breaking down user stories, feature testing and unit testing (RGR) is repeated through to project completion.
+The above process of breaking down user stories, feature testing, unit testing (RGR) and analysing errors is repeated through to project completion.